cujojs/most/docs/api.md

 stream1.zip(add, stream2): -2---4---6---8->
 ```

 Zipping correlates *by index* corresponding events from two or more input streams.
-Fast streams must wait for slow streams.
-For pull streams, this does not cause any buffering.
-However, when zipping push streams, a fast push stream, such as those created by [`most.create`](#mostcreate) and [`most.fromEvent`](#mostfromevent) will be forced to buffer events so they can be correlated with corresponding events from the slower stream.
+Note that zipping a "fast" stream and a "slow" stream will cause buffering.
+Events from the fast stream must be buffered in memory until an event at the corresponding index arrives on the slow stream.

 A zipped stream ends when any one of its input streams ends.